bradleymarques/RectangleFinder/README.md

 ## Wild Assumptions

+## Other notes

+I had some internal debate about the design.
+In the end I decided to just have the rover control it's own movement, as that allows me to not overthink it, and it's probably closer to how a real world rover would act.

-## Getting, building, running, and modifying it
+# Getting, building, running, and modifying it

 ### Prerequisites